iyzico/iyzipay-prestashop/README.md

 * Click “clone or download” and create iyzipay.zip file for iyzipay folder then install with PrestaShop Module installation page
 * Click “clone or download” and Unzip the folder and upload the files to prestahshop modules directory where other modules runs.

-   if you have already installed older version of plugin please uninstall it and remove all files related to this plugin and install this new (Must needed step).

 * <a href="https://dev.iyzipay.com/tr/acik-kaynak/prestashop">Detailed Info</a>

 # Additional Features